-These pucks are a variation of post from earlier today: Coconut Brown Rice Pudding.
+These pucks are a variation of a post from earlier today: Coconut Brown Rice Pudding.
 It’s one of the easiest recipes you’ll ever make (i.e., dump in slow cooker and skedaddle for several hours until done).

 The transformation took a few tries

 failures, but success eventually came with an additional coconut component: flour.
 I tried a psyllium egg and a flax egg, but, although both held the pucks together, the result was too sticky and fragile.

 Just think of all of the creative ways you can vary these lovelies, with different fruits, spices, or seeds.
 Holy yum.
 Enjoy!

-- ¼ cup nondairy milk
+- 1/4 cup nondairy milk

-- 2 tablespoon coconut flour
+- 2 tablespoons coconut flour

-- ½ recipe of Slow Cooker Coconut Brown Rice Pudding (about 1-3/4 cups)
+- 1/2 recipe of Slow Cooker Coconut Brown Rice Pudding (about 1-3/4 cups)